#WEUNITUS

 examMode

 A PowerPoint presentation is usually proposed on a topic chosen by the student from those covered in the course.
 Of the chosen topic, the teacher provides 1-3 (typically 2) scientific articles, one of which generally consists of a "review", while the other deals with a specific aspect of the same topic.
 During the presentation, the teacher normally asks some in-depth questions, also related to other aspects of the program.
-The mark given takes into account the level of knowledge of the contents, the ability to analyze, summarize and connect, even interdisciplinary, the ability to sense critically and the clarity of the exhibition.
+The mark given takes into account the level of knowledge of the contents, the ability to analyse, summarise and connect, even interdisciplinary, the ability to think critically and the clarity of the exhibition.

 books